LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFALoginByPhone-post-">MFA Phone Login (POST)</h4>
  This API can be used to login by Phone on a Multi-factor authentication enabled LoginRadius site.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/mfa-phone-login)

 ```java